-Germain Street Baptist Church is also recognized for its presence as a significant religious and educational center in the City of Saint John.
-First established in 1818, the original structure burnt down in the Great Saint John Fire of 1877.
-Plans for reconstruction began almost immediately afterwards.
-By 1879, a church building designed by Dewar Architects to replace the former church was erected on the corner of Germain Street and Queen Street at a cost of $47,000.
-It continued to expand as a center of religious and educational life.
-It operated a private school on its premises for several years.
-In 1968, a large section of the Church was replaced by a new structure.
+The Germain Street Baptist Church is also acknowledged for its role as an important religious and educational hub in the City of Saint John.
+Originally established in 1818, the first building was destroyed in the Great Saint John Fire of 1877.
+Reconstruction plans were initiated shortly thereafter, and by 1879, a replacement church designed by Dewar Architects was constructed at the intersection of Germain Street and Queen Street, costing $47,000.
+As a center of religious and educational life, the church continued to grow, operating a private school on its premises for several years.
+In 1968, a new structure replaced a large section of the church.

-In 2011 the church closed its doors because of a dwindling congregation and bank account.
+However, in 2011, the church closed its doors due to a declining congregation and insufficient funds.